deconstructedbytes/deconstructedbytes.github.io/_learning/October26.md

 collecting detection requirements, aggregating system telemetry, and implementing and maintaining detection logic to validating program effectiveness.

-Staleness can be used to define the continued effectiveness or value of a detection confidence of a detection measures the probability that the alert is a true positive – that is, the alert is triggered under the expected conditions noisiness of a detection identifies how often a detection creates an alert that does not result in remediation
+**Staleness** - the continued effectiveness or value of a detection
+**Confidence** - the probability that the alert is a true positive – that is, the alert is triggered under the expected conditions
+**Noisiness** - how often a detection creates an alert that does not result in remediation
+**Actionability** - how easy it is for a SOC analyst to leverage the detection to either further analyze the threat or remediate it
+**Specificity** - provides details explaining what was detected with context

 Looking ahead